Merkov77/Dantejsr/readme.md

 	})
 </pre>

-You can write the name of any event like key directly, and his value will be a function with the instructions.
-Within said function you can knock at other components, but you should take some details into account:
+You can write the name of any event as a key directly, and its value will be a function with the instructions.
+Within this function you can call other components, but you have to take into account some details:

-In order to call boxes, only while they are boxes like div, header, section, aside, footer, nav, article, etc.
+To call boxes, only as long as they are boxes like div, header, section, aside, footer, browser, article, etc.

 <pre>
 	Dan.component1({